 Table of Contents

-KVM switches can be used in the home, but are most commonly used in industrial and commercial applications.
-Some examples are listed below.
+KVM Switches can be used in the home, but are most commonly used in industrial and commercial applications.
+Some examples are listed below:

 While the structure is simple and inexpensive, the maximum number of PCs that can be connected is limited to 12.
 Also, since the interface device is perceived as physically disconnected from the unselected PC, it may fail to boot or boot without a mouse, depending on the PC and OS.

-KVM switches are available as "remote KVM devices" that can be operated from long distances.
+KVM Switches are available as Remote KVM devices that can be operated from long distances.
 There are two types of remote KVMs, analog KVM and digital KVM, depending on the control method.

-Analog KVM switches are designed for operation over a distance of up to 300 meters.
+Analog KVM Switches are designed for operation over a distance of up to 300 meters.
 A LAN cable is used for connection, but the communication protocol is proprietary to the product, so it cannot be connected to other LAN devices.

 Because it uses a proprietary protocol, it does not have much communication delay time.
 256 or more access points can be configured, and more than 8,000 PCs can be controlled.